Anita-Rolf-lab/Nodewalk/README.md

-nodewalk pipeline to analyze the data using our in lab developed protocol The Nodewalk.sh is containing bash script to align your multiple compressed fastq.gz file and then analyze the Nodewalk analysis. you may run the code using the following default settings:
+The Nodewalk.sh calls BWA to align fastq.gz file and then call interactors.
+You may run the code using the following default settings:

 **USAGE**